b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Long time ago when I was a student I visited a local chess club.
 I was late that day, and only one person was without a pair, Paul.
 I introduced myself and we played a few games.
 In chess you can either win, lose, or draw a game.
-Unfortunately, I lost all six games.
+Unfortunately, I lost all six games we played that day.
 I was upset, I assumed I just encountered a better player.
 I thought: "Too bad, but next week I will be on time and find someone else to play with" (nobody likes loosing all the time).
 Next week I came to the club, and again the only person without a pair was Paul (just my luck).
 Still, despite the bad feelings I won all six games that we played that day (what are the odds).
 Later on it turned out that me and Paul are pretty well matched chess players (we played chess at a similar level).

 The story demonstrates that even when there is a lot of evidence (six lost games during the first meeting) we can still make an error by rejecting our null